Dietetic Internship Program Clinical Assignments

 The dietetic intern receives experiences in providing nutritional care to patients in the following services:

-Clinical Nutrition Service (35 Weeks) - This service is responsible for the nutritional care of approximately 2,264 hospitalized patients (846 at the Weill Cornell Medical Center, 720 at the Columbia University Medical Center, 245 at the Morgan Stanley Children's Hospital, 196 at The Allen Hospital and 257 at the Westchester Division) who present various diseases and disorders requiring different types of nutritional intervention.
-Dietetic interns gain experience in assessing the nutritional requirements of hospitalized patients, planning and implementing nutritional care plans for these patients, and evaluating the effectiveness of these care plans on patients' nutritional status.
-An orientation to the utilization of automated medical record and diet office systems in clinical dietetics is also provided.
+Clinical Nutrition Service (35 Weeks) – This service is responsible for the nutritional care of approximately 2,393 hospitalized patients (846 at the Weill Cornell Medical Center, 720 at the Columbia University Medical Center, 244 at the Morgan Stanley Children’s Hospital, 196 at The Allen Hospital, 131 at Lower Manhattan Hospital and 256 at the Westchester Division) who present various diseases and disorders requiring different types of nutritional intervention.
+Dietetic interns gain experience in assessing the nutritional requirements of hospitalized patients, planning and implementing nutritional care plans for these patients, and evaluating the effectiveness of these care plans on patients’ nutritional status.
+An orientation to the utilization of electronic medical record and diet office systems in clinical dietetics is also provided.
 Each dietetic intern is scheduled to receive experience under the supervision of a Registered Dietitian in each of the following clinical specialty areas:

 Clinical Specialty Areas

 Research (1 Week) – Dietetic interns are assigned to receive this experience at the Weill Cornell Medical College Clinical Translational Science Center or the Columbia University Irving Institute for Clinical and Translational Research.
 Both centers coordinate the nutritional management of adult and pediatric research patients with the clinical investigators’ research studies.
 Dietetic interns review research protocols and learn the principles and procedures for providing diets to patients participating in research studies.
 An orientation to the utilization of data base programs used in research studies is also provided.